GooWen/pocsuite-z/docs/USAGE.md

                         Censys dork used for search.
   --dork-fofa DORK_FOFA
                         Fofa dork used for search.
+  --dork-fofac DORK_FOFA
+                        Fofa dork used for search(uesd by fofa crawler).
   --max-page MAX_PAGE   Max page used in ZoomEye API(10 targets/Page).
   --search-type SEARCH_TYPE
                         search type used in ZoomEye API, web or host